 Use a blue background to represent the sky.
 Cut large balloons out of different colored pieces of paper, draw lines for writing on, and post them on the board.
 Put some balloons in a group and have some 'floating' away.
 Tape string to the end of each balloon.
 Draw all the strings together for the balloons in the group.
-At the end of the lesson in Day 3, Day 4, and Day 5, your student(s) will go to the bulletin board and write on balloons reasons for believers to have joy.
+At the end of the lesson in Day 3, Day 4, and Day 5, choose different students to go to the bulletin board and write on a balloon a reason for believers to have joy.